District Dairy Shows

 9. No 4-H Club or FFA member will be permitted to show more than six animals.

-10. 4-H Club member or FFA member is eligible to show in four of the six the district shows.
+10. 4-H Club member or FFA member is eligible to show in all six of the district shows.

 12. Only female animals will be eligible to show.